Professor Griff: Antisemitism and departure from Public Enemy

-Before the release of It Takes a Nation of Millions to Hold Us Back, Professor Griff, in his role as Minister of Information, gave interviews to UK magazines on behalf of Public Enemy, during which he made homophobic and anti-Semitic remarks.
+Before the release of It Takes a Nation of Millions to Hold Us Back, Professor Griff, in his role as Minister of Information, gave interviews to UK magazines on behalf of Public Enemy, during which he made homophobic and antisemitic remarks.
 In a 1988 issue of Melody Maker he stated, "There's no place for gays.
 When God destroyed Sodom and Gomorrah, it was for that sort of behaviour" and "If the Palestinians took up arms, went into Israel and killed all the Jews, it'd be all right."
 However, there was little controversy until May 22, 1989, when Griffin was interviewed by The Washington Times.
 At the time, Public Enemy enjoyed unprecedented mainstream attention with the single "Fight the Power" from the soundtrack of Spike Lee's film Do the Right Thing.

 During the 1989 interview with David Mills, Griffin made numerous statements such as "Jews are responsible for the majority of the wickedness in the world".
 When the interview was published, a media firestorm emerged, and the band found itself under intense scrutiny.